 Penn is committed to maintaining a family-friendly workplace and supporting the health and well-being of our faculty and staff.
 Research shows that nursing mothers feel supported when they have the resources to continue breastfeeding after returning to work.
 Breastfed babies benefit from their mother’s immunities and may even stay healthier than babies on formula.
 With these goals in mind, the Penn Nursing Mothers Program was introduced to provide nursing mothers with space and time for managing lactation responsibilities at work.

-The following guidelines also comply with the mandates of the Lactation Amendment to the Fair Labor Standards Act (FLSA) as part of the Health Care Reform Act.
+The following guidelines also comply with the mandates of the Lactation Amendment to the Fair Labor Standards Act (FLSA) as part of the Affordable Care Act.

 All full- and part-time faculty and staff are eligible to participate in the Nursing Mothers Program.